 Enhancing access to places for physical activity involves changes to local environments that create new opportunities for physical activity or reduce the cost of existing opportunities (e.g., creating walking trails, building exercise facilities, or providing access to existing nearby facilities).
-Increased access is typically achieved in a particular community through a multi-component strategy that includes training or education for participants (CG-Physical activity).
+Increased access is typically achieved in a community through a multi-component strategy that includes training or education for participants1.
 Such efforts are often implemented in neighborhoods that have been structurally disadvantaged and under-resourced.

 Expected Beneficial Outcomes (Rated)